litentry/DynamicAssertion/documents/how-to-create-a-new-contract.md

 The following HTTP functions are available for use:

 -   `Http.GetI64(string memory url, string memory jsonPointer, HttpHeader[] memory headers)`: Executes a GET request and retrieves an I64 value from the response using a JSON pointer.

 -   `Http.GetBool(string memory url, string memory jsonPointer, HttpHeader[] memory headers)`: Executes a GET request and retrieves an Bool value from the response using a JSON pointer.

 -   `Http.GetString(string memory url, string memory jsonPointer, HttpHeader[] memory headers)`: Executes a GET request and retrieves an String value from the response using a JSON pointer.

-- `Http.Get(string memory url, HttpHeader[] memory headers)`: Executes a GET request and return a String value.
+-   `Http.Get(string memory url, HttpHeader[] memory headers)`: Executes a GET request and returns a whole response JSON - it can be used later to get data using json pointers.
+Compared to Get\* functions this is the method to get multiple values from single response.

 Similarly, the following POST methods are supported:

 -   `Http.PostI64`, `Http.PostBool`, `Http.PostString`, and `Http.Post`: These behave the same as their GET counterparts but use POST requests.

 ### Processing Complex API Responses